LEGACY CERTIFIED Pilot-Owned · Carpio, ND

 Every airplane we resell carries a story and the documentation to prove it.

-We didn't invent the certified pre-owned model.
-The car industry did.
-We're just the first to bring that standard of trust and transparency to the under-served end of the general aviation market.
+We didn't invent the certified pre-owned model — the car industry did.
+We're just the first to bring that standard of trust and transparency to the under-served end of general aviation.

 When a buyer purchases a Legacy Certified airplane, they receive a complete, standardized report — the kind of documentation usually reserved for million-dollar jets.
-Because the families who sell to us deserve to know their loved one's airplane is going to a buyer who values it.
-And the buyer deserves confidence that they're not buying someone else's deferred problems.
+The selling family knows the airplane is going somewhere it's valued; the buyer knows they aren't inheriting someone else's deferred problems.

 The Legacy Certified Report